 Aim of this spine surgery abroad is to block separate movements of the vertebra of the spine, by knitting them together.
 As a result vertebra of the spine does not irritate and strangulate spinal cord and nerve rootlets, thus limiting cause of the pain.
-Knitting together of vertebra is applied to treat various illnesses and injuries of the spine, for example, stenosis of the spine canal, spondylosis, scoliosis, fractures to reduce backache and leg ache connected with degenerative processes in the discs of the spine.
-After the spine surgery vertebras of the spine grow together within three to six month time.
-In certain cases this process takes up a year.
-You can significantly reduce NHS waiting time for spine surgery like knitting of vertebrae if you chose to have it abroad and get NHS refund.
+Knitting together of a vertebra is applied to treat various illnesses and injuries of the spine, for example, stenosis of the spine canal, spondylosis, scoliosis, fractures to reduce backache and leg ache connected with degenerative processes in the discs of the spine.
+After the spine surgery, vertebras of the spine grow together within three to six months time.
+In certain cases, this process takes up a year.
+You can significantly reduce NHS waiting time for spine surgery like the knitting of vertebrae if you chose to have it abroad and get NHS refund.

 Avoid NHS Waiting Time for disc decompression

 Decompression term is related to all type of surgical operations with the purpose to stretch the spine with the goal of relieving back pain and clearing space for compressed spinal cord and nerves.
-Depending on what type of tissues are being operated to clear space for the spinal nerves, this surgical treatment is called: laminectomy (taking out of the part of the bone that is located in the back part of the spinal canal and creates peculiar roof above the spinal cord), foraminotomy (taking out of the part of the bone through which the spinal nerve goes through – in space where the nerve rootlet of the spine goes out from the vertebra of the spine).
+Depending on what type of tissues are being operated on to clear space for the spinal nerves, this surgical treatment is called: laminectomy (taking out of the part of the bone that is located in the back part of the spinal canal and creating a peculiar roof above the spinal cord), foraminotomy (taking out of the part of the bone through which the spinal nerve goes through – in space where the nerve rootlet of the spine goes out from the vertebra of the spine).
 You can significantly reduce NHS waiting time for spine surgery like decompression if you chose to have it abroad and get NHS refund.

 Avoid NHS Waiting Time for laminectomy